NCERT Exemplar Solutions Class 10 Science Chapter 9 – Free PDF Download

 (c) Wings of birds and limbs of lizards are analogous

-(d) Wings of birds and wings of bat are homologous
+(d) Wings of birds and wings of bats are homologous

-(a) the extinction of organism has occurred recently
+(a) the extinction of the organism occurred recently

-(b) the extinction of organism has occurred thousands of years ago
+(b) the extinction of the organism occurred thousands of years ago

 (d) time of extinction cannot be determined

-The answer is (b) the extinction of organism has occurred thousands of years ago
+The answer is (b) the extinction of the organism occurred thousands of years ago

 Older fossils are found deep in the earth.
 Hence option b) is the right answer.